Get your EcoKids Outdoor Play Club Started!

 The EcoKids Outdoor Play Club focuses on improving recess and lunch time to give students valuable, unstructured outside play, and fostering stewardship of outdoor spaces and the school environment.

 Outdoor Play and Learning with Loose Parts

-This is one of the main objectives of your club - take your students outside to encourage interactive, rich and meaningful learning experiences.
+This is one of the main objectives of your club: take students outside to encourage interactive, rich and meaningful learning experiences.
 Invite students to explore the natural features of their schoolyard (and beyond!) through free, self-directed play.
-See ideas here in our Take Actions!
+Browse ideas here in our Take Actions!

 Providing a simple set of loose parts and setting aside time for play can encourage creativity, foster collaboration and promote inclusivity.